Gaëtan Bong: Valenciennes

 Ahead of the 2011–12 season, Bong was linked with a move to Ligue 1 side Stade Rennais but stayed at the club in the end.
 He continued to establish himself in the first team for the side at the start of the 2011–12 season.
 For his performance, Bong signed a contract extension with the club, keeping him until 2014.
 During a 3–0 win against Sochaux on 16 October 2011, he set up the opening goal for Vincent Aboubakar.
 However, Bong suffered an injury that saw him sidelined throughout November.
-It wasn't until on 3 December 2011 when he made his return from injury, starting the whole game, in a 2–1 loss against Évian.
+He made his return from injury on 3 December 2011, starting in a 2–1 loss against Évian.
 Bong continued to regain his first team place despite suffering from a thigh injury along the way.
 However, during a 2–1 loss against Saint-Étienne on 10 March 2012, Bong suffered a foot injury that saw him sidelined for a month.
-It wasn't until on 29 April 2012 when he made his return to the first team, coming on as a late substitute, in a 2–0 win over OGC Nice.
-At the end of the 2011–12 season, Bong went on to make thirty appearances in all competitions.
+He came on as a late substitute in a 2–0 win over OGC Nice on 29 April 2012.
+Over the 2011–12 season, Bong made 30 appearances in all competitions.

 At the start of the 2012–13 season, Bong suffered ankle injury, having sustained an injury in the club's pre–season friendly.
-It wasn't until on 22 September 2012 when he made his return from injury, coming on as a second–half substitute, in a 2–1 loss against Stade Brestois 29.
+He made his return on 22 September 2012 as a second–half substitute in a 2–1 loss against Stade Brestois 29.
 Since returning to the first team, Bong regained his place for the rest of the 2012–13 season.
 During a 1–0 win over Stade de Reims on 3 December 2012, he set up a goal for Foued Kadir to score the only goal of the game.
 Bong then kept three clean sheets between 12 April 2013 and 27 April 2013 for the side.
 At the end of the 2012–13 season, he went on to make thirty–one appearances in all competitions.

 Bong made his only appearance of the 2013–14 season, keeping a clean sheet, in a 3–0 win over Toulouse in the opening game of the season.
 By the time he departed the club, Bong made 117 overall appearances for the club and scored four goals.